jupyterhub/team-compass/docs/team/skills.md

 There are many ways that you can contribute to the JupyterHub / Binder projects.
-This page suggests some pathways for community members to learn new skills and apply their skills to the team.
+This page suggests some pathways for community members to learn new skills and share their skills with the team.

 ## Where to start?